rainbow-mind-machine/rainbow-mind-machine/README.md

 rainbow mind machine is a **framework** because it provides components (Keymaker, Shepherd, and Sheep) with specific roles and ways of interacting.

-rainbow mind machine is **extendable** to keep bots from becoming boring.
+rainbow mind machine is **extensible** to keep bots from becoming boring.
 There are a limited number of components to extend (2), these two components have a simple and clear function call order, and rainbow mind machine tries to use sensible defaults.